 's sweet revenge.
 The Calle Ocho ice-cream shop has created a flavor to commemorate Castro's demise: Burn in Hell, Fidel!

 Azucar, located in the heart of Little Havana, has long served frozen treats with a Cuban flair.
-Here, instead of finding French vanilla and bubblegum, you'll savor flavors such as café con leche, plátano maduro, and Abuela María, the last named for owner Suzy Battle's grandmother, who was born and raised in Cuba.
+Here, instead of finding French vanilla and bubblegum, you'll savor flavors such as café con leche, plátano maduro, and Abuela María, the last named for owner Suzy Batlle's grandmother, who was born and raised in Cuba.

-Battle says of the shop's latest addition: "This ice cream is specifically for Fidel's death.
+Batlle says of the shop's latest addition: "This ice cream is specifically for Fidel's death.
 May he burn in Hell is the inspiration."

-The new flavor costs $4 per scoop and will be a permanent part of Azucar's ice-cream line.
+The new flavor costs $4 per scoop and will be a permanent part of Azucar's ice cream line.
 As the saying goes: Revenge is a dish best served cold — with a kick of heat.